-Kanban helps towards overall optimization of a project development cycle by helping teams attain improvement in the project in a continuous manner.
+Kanban helps towards the overall optimization of a project development cycle by helping teams attain improvement in the project in a continuous manner.
 This ultimately leads to better rates of throughput and time along with maintaining the quality of the resulting product.

-According to a research by the Project Management Institute (PMI), about three quarters (71%) of organizations use Agile approaches.
+According to research by the Project Management Institute (PMI), about three quarters (71%) of organizations use Agile approaches.
 Agile is a software development approach, which helps teams collaborate together for the corresponding requirements and solutions through continuous evolution.

 Agile incorporates policies allowing teams to carry out better planning, development, timely and early delivery of a project all the while staying prepared for sudden changes and able to aptly respond to these changes.